 Dr. Leah Alexander, MD, FAAP

 Short-term use is relatively safe for older children (22).
-Although, it’s fair to note there are no long-term studies on the effects of using melatonin regularly (23).
+However, there have been no long-term studies on the effects of using melatonin regularly (23).

 Feedback: Was This Article Helpful?